Prince-Kumar313/princekr.github.io/README.md

 I am a motivated Data Analyst with hands-on experience in data analysis, GIS mapping, and IT infrastructure support.
 I enjoy working with data to find patterns, build dashboards, and create meaningful insights using Python, SQL, Power BI, and Excel.

-I am looking to grow in a Data Analyst or IT-related role by working on real-world projects and improving my technical skills.

 ---

 ## 🛠 Skills